 Simply put, Harbaugh strives to be the best.
 "We don't want to just win a championship.
 We want to be a championship team," he stated.
 "We seek the highest levels."

-ADDITIONAL RAVENS NOTES DURING HARBAUGH ERA: Maintaining a strong defensive tradition during his time in Baltimore (2008-21), Harbaugh's defense has allowed the NFL's fewest scrimmage touchdowns (431), second-fewest points per game (19.2) and the second-fewest net yards per game (319.0).
+ADDITIONAL RAVENS NOTES DURING HARBAUGH ERA: Maintaining a strong defensive tradition during his time in Baltimore (2008-22), Harbaugh's defense has allowed the NFL's fewest scrimmage touchdowns (462), the fewest points per game (19.2) and the second-fewest net yards per game (319.4).
 In 2018, Baltimore produced the NFL's No. 1 defense (292.9 ypg) and the No. 2 scoring defense (17.9 ppg).
 The Ravens finished four-straight seasons (2008-11) as the NFL's No. 3 scoring defense (fewest points allowed) – tying an NFL record for consecutive seasons ranking in the Top 3 (record has since been eclipsed by Seattle, 2012-16).
 Additionally, from 2014-16, Baltimore's defense was one of three teams (Den. & Sea.) to rank in the NFL's Top 10 in yards allowed each season.
-Harbaugh's red zone defense has also finished in the Top 5 in seven of his 14 seasons, including first overall in 2011 and second in 2014, 2012 and 2008.
+Harbaugh's red zone defense has also finished in the Top 5 in eight of his 15 seasons, including first overall in 2011 and second in 2014, 2012 and 2008.

 NFL ASSISTANT COACH: 1998-2007 (with Philadelphia) Harbaugh's special teams in Philadelphia were consistently ranked among the NFL's best.
 From 2000-05, the Eagles' units finished in the Top 10 in five of those seasons in The Dallas Morning News' special teams rankings.
 In 2001 and 2003, Philly ranked No. 1, according to senior NFL writer Rick Gosselin's composite ratings (includes 22 kicking-game categories).